infobip/infobip-rtc-js-1.x-deprecated/README.md

 ```
 let outgoingCall = infobipRTC.call('Alice', CallOptions.builder().setVideo(true).build());
 ```
 As you can see, the [`call`](https://github.com/infobip/infobip-rtc-js/wiki/InfobipRTC#call) method returns an instance of [`OutgoingCall`](https://github.com/infobip/infobip-rtc-js/wiki/OutgoingCall) as the result.
-With it you can track the status of your call and respond to events.
+With it, you can track the status of your call and respond to events.
 Similar to the client, you can set up event handlers, so you can do something when the called subscriber answers the call, rejects it, the call is ended, etc. You set up event handlers with the following code:

 ```
 outgoingCall.on('ringing', function(event) {